CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 The concept of data ownership is documented according to PC-02.

 About the Criterion

 Access to data should be withdrawn immediately at best but not later than 14 days after performing the required task.

-## DM-02 Data Access Management Criterion
+## DM-02 Data Access Management

 The AI service provider protects the data used for development, operation and further improvement.
 In line with PC-01 the principles for identity and access management (C5-IDM-01, C5-IDM-02, C5-IDM-04 and C5- IDM-05) must apply and regulatory and legal requirements specified in with BC-01 must be considered.
 The implemented safeguards are outlined in the system description according to BC-05.